RishiASheth/login/README.md

 3. Open your browser and navigate to: http://localhost:5173

+## Note
+The Options Page (accessible after login) is an additional feature implemented as part of a personal project.
+It can be removed or modified based on your requirements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LISCENCE.md) for details.